-There are four main authentic pasta dishes in Rome including Cacio e Pepe, Gricia, Carbonara, and Amatriciana.
+There are four main authentic, classic pasta dishes in Rome including Cacio e Pepe, Gricia, Carbonara, and Amatriciana.
 Each dish is distinctively different, and each is fantastically delicious, but one of the best of this bunch is no doubt the Amatriciana.
 Commonly served with Bucatini, this dish is known to many as Bucatini all’Amatriciana.

 This recipe is inspired by the Bucatini all’Amatriciana from Trattoria Da Cesare al Casaletto in Rome– the absolute best place to enjoy this iconic dish in the Eternal City.
 Other favorite restaurants for this dish also include SantoPalato (made with rigatoni) and Roscioli (also prepared with rigatoni).